 2015 Governor’s Cup; Bronze

-Fruity, semi-sweet red wine flavored with citrus.
+A blend of red and white grapes aged with citrus fruits.
 A great addition to a party or just for relaxing.

 Serving Suggestions: Serve with hard cheeses, tapas, and fresh fruit.
 Serve chilled.